schultek/stormberry/doc/migration.md

-Stormberry comes with a database migration tool, to create or update the schema of your database.
+Stormberry comes with a database migration system, to create or update the schema of your database.

+You can either call the migration tool from your terminal, or use the programmatic migration API.

+## Migration CLI

-To use this run the following command from the root folder of your project.
+To use the migration CLI run the following command from the root folder of your project:

 ```
 dart run stormberry migrate